This is org-mode document. Org-mode is a markup language which allows to write text documents containing executable code blocks.

 You can do two things with code blocks (besides simply reading them):

-1. execute: this can be done using the C-c C-c (Ctrl-c Ctrl-c) keybinding.
-The stdout of the code will be appended below the code block itself
+Ctrl-c) keybinding.
+The stdout of the code will be appended below the

 Once you have tangled a code block, you can compile and run it like any other code.
 For the code blocks of this document to work, you have to use the following compile command: